Summer flowering bulbs

 Collection: Organic cannas

-Besides its aesthetic value, the plant also has some medicinal and culinary uses.
+In addition to its aesthetic value, the plant also has some medicinal and culinary uses.

 Location

-Caring for the canna indica
+Caring for Canna indica

-However, we recommend dividing the Canna every 2 to 3 years.
+We recommend dividing the Canna every 2 to 3 years.

 Edible